 Female employees’ continued career development in balance with private life

-While at Fuji Oil Co., Ltd. we have long maintained a 100% childcare leave usage rate among female employees, many female employees see career continuity after childcare leave as challenging.
+While at Fuji Oil Co., Ltd. we have long maintained a 100% parental leave usage rate among female employees, many female employees see career continuity after parental leave as challenging.
 In FY2014 we drastically changed our way of supporting female employees.
 We adopted various new systems to support female employees who aim to continue actively developing their careers after life events.

-In addition, we have been conducting follow-up seminars since FY2014 for employees returning to work from childcare leave.
-This seminar has been held in the form of an interview with three parties: the parenting employee, their superior and their partner.
+We have been conducting follow-up seminars since FY2014 for employees returning to work from parental leave.
+This seminar has been held in the form of an interview with three parties: the parenting employee, their supervisor and their partner.
 It has helped form circles of supporters for parenting employees at home and in the workplace, and has been instrumental in changing the awareness of parenting employees themselves.
-In FY2019, we distributed booklets compiling the essentials of the seminar titled Guide to Returning to Work from Childcare Leave (different versions for parenting employees and their superiors).
+In FY2019, we distributed booklets compiling the essentials of the seminar titled Guide to Returning to Work from Parental Leave (different versions for parenting employees and their supervisors).

-Currently, 45% of female managers are working while parenting their children, which indicates the significant progress that we have made in establishing systems for supporting continued career development regardless of life events.
+As of April 2021, approximately 40% of female managers were working while parenting their children, which indicates the significant progress that we have made in establishing systems for supporting continued career development regardless of life events.

 System to support employees at life events